0xPr0xy/youtube-cli/README.txt

 Example usage:
 ---------------
-./youtube.py search 'ukf drum and bass' rating 20 s Returns 20 videos with query sorted by rating
+./youtube.py search 'ukf drum and bass' rating 20 shuffle Returns 20 videos with query sorted by rating and shuffled

-./youtube.py download 'ukf drum and bass' viewcount 10 s Downloads 10 videos with query sorted by viewcount
+./youtube.py download 'ukf drum and bass' viewcount 10 shuffle Downloads 10 videos with query sorted by viewcount and shuffled

-./youtube.py stream 'ukf drum and bass' relevance 2 s Stream 2 videos with query sorted by relevance
+./youtube.py stream 'ukf drum and bass' relevance 2 month Stream 2 videos with query sorted by relevance and uploaded between now and a month ago

 Enjoy!